On Trails is a wandering tale that blends hiking, science, and history

 As the "armchair adventuring" trend continues to grow, expect to see more nature writing with this kind of hybrid DNA — part memoir, part science journalism, part history.
 Publishers are already responding.
 And for Robert Moor specifically, the sustained readership of On Trails nearly a decade after publication suggests his voice has genuine staying power.
 Whether you're lacing up your boots or easing into your reading chair with a sore back, the trail, it turns out, is always open.

-What is On Trails is a wandering tale that blends hiking, science, and history and why does it matter?
+What is On Trails is a wandering tale that blends hiking, science, and history?

 💬